eurostat/Nuts2json/README.md

   - `oth`: T if the boundary touches at least one country which is not EU, EFTA,CC.
 F otherwise.
   - `co`: T if the boundary is coastal.
 F otherwise.

-- Non-european countries (feature type `cntrg`) with the following properties:
+- Countries (feature type `cntrg`) with the following properties:
   - `id`: The country identifier (2 letters ISO-code).
   - `na`: The latin country name.

-- Non-european boundaries (feature type `cntbn`) with the following properties:
+- Country boundaries (feature type `cntbn`) with the following properties:
   - `id`: An identifier.
   - `eu`: T if the boundary separate two EU member states, F otherwise.
   - `efta`: T if the boundary touches at least one EFTA country, F otherwise.